dachiefjustice/vm-vulnlab/README.md

 This VM contains lots of vulnerable software!
 You're responsible for your own security, don't get yourself or your organization pwned!
 Get permission from your IT team if you're running this on a machine or network you don't control.

 This project takes the following security precautions:
-- Vulnerable apps must be manually launched
-- Uses a private Virtualbox network without port forwarding
+- Uses a private network with no port forwarding.
+This way, vulnerable services aren't exposed to the VM host or it's network (unless you edit network config in the `Vagrantfile`).
-- Vulnerable applications listen on `127.0.0.1` rather than `0.0.0.0` (except CI/CD Goat due to Docker-in-Docker usage and inherent complexity)
+- Vulnerable applications are configured to listen on `127.0.0.1` rather than `0.0.0.0`.
+Exception: CI/CD Goat uses Docker-in-Docker, so when you enable it some services will listen on `0.0.0.0` in the VM

-For another layer of protection, disconnect from the network while running vulnerable apps (an internet connection is needed for initial setup).
+For another layer of protection, you can disconnect the VM host from its network while running vulnerable apps (an internet connection is needed for initial setup).

 # Usage
 ## Summary
 1. Clone/fork this repo
 2. `vagrant plugin install vagrant-reload` to enable automatic VM provisioning.
 3. Edit [vars/vulnerable-app-config.yaml](vars/vulnerable-app-config.yaml) to enable individual vulnerable applications.
 Each time you run `vagrant up --provision` these settings are applied.
+By default, RailsGoat will be provisioned (though not automatically started).
 4. `cd vm-vulnlab && vagrant up`.
 Provisioning takes a few minutes depending on your internet speed and enabled apps.
 You'll be prompted to install the `vagrant-reload` plugin if you don't have it already.
 5. Open the VM's Virtualbox window, log in with `vagrant/vagrant`, open a terminal and run `./start-app-name.sh`.
     - The per-app startup scripts print URLs for the running app and and its docs (control-click them to open).
 6. When you're done using the app run `$HOME/stop-app-name.sh` from a shell in the VM.
 Changes to the app are saved (if the app supports it).
-Then run `vagrant halt` from a shell in the cloned repo to stop the VM.
+Then run `vagrant halt` from VM host shell.

 More detailed instructions below.